Contents:

 What are we doing about it?

-We introduced adjustment payments which makes it easier for researchers to resolve underpaying studies, and for us to keep track of researchers who repeatedly run such studies.
-This might result in you receiving an email to say you've received even as little as a £0.01 bonus, but every penny counts!
-We're adamant on fair payment and still insist on that 1p bonus.
+We introduced adjustment payments to make it easier for researchers to resolve underpaying studies and to track researchers who repeatedly run such studies.
+You might receive an email notifying you of a bonus payment—even if it's as small as £0.01.
+Every penny counts, and we're adamant about fair payment, so we'll insist on that 1p bonus.

 What can you do about it?

-While we're still improving this, we ask that you continue to report any underpaying studies by using the 'Report study' button on the study page.
+While we continue making improvements, please report any underpaying studies using the "Report study" button on the study page.

-If you've taken part in a study that was underpaying and haven't received an adjustment payment after 22 days, please message us using the button below.
-Researchers have 22 days to pay rewards for a study, and to rectify any underpaying studies.
-In these cases, we'll contact the researcher and work with them to pay bonuses to all approved participants.
+If you've participated in an underpaying study and haven't received an adjustment payment within 22 days, please message us using the button below.
+Researchers have 22 days to pay study rewards and correct any underpaying studies.
+When you contact us, we'll work with the researcher to ensure all approved participants receive their bonus payments.

-Please note that you may see fixed reward studies.
-These studies reward participants for carrying out tasks within a defined time period (hours, days, weeks) for a fixed reward.
-Make sure you've read the study description carefully before consenting to take part.
+Please be aware that some studies offer fixed rewards.
+These studies compensate participants for completing tasks within a specified timeframe (hours, days, or weeks) for a set payment.
+Be sure to review the study description thoroughly before agreeing to participate.

 Need further help?